Administration of Justice

 AJ 140 C Criminal Investigation 3 Units

 Term hours: 54 lecture.
 This course addresses the techniques, procedures, and ethical issues in the investigation of crime, including organization of the investigative process, crime scene searches, interviewing and interrogating, surveillance, source of information, utility of evidence, scientific analysis of evidence and the role of the investigator in the trial process.
-(UCSU, C-ID:AJ 140)
+(CSU, C-ID:AJ 140)

 AJ 160 C Community and the Justice System 3 Units